tpayne/terraform-examples/README.md

 	3) cd samples/docker
 	4) terraform plan && terraform apply -auto-approve

+The samples will return an error as the OS example will simply exit after creation.

 As Terraform is not a "proper" CM tool, like Ansible, resources have to be deleted before they are recreated - using these samples anyway.
 You can change/destroy the resources by modifying the files to add (+) or remove resources (-) using the +/- syntax, but this means changing the files all the time.

+You can also delete all the resources using `terraform destroy -auto-approve -force`

 Notes
 =====